ICL-COAST/thalassa/doc/batch.md

 ## Grid creation
 To create a grid of orbital elements, edit the file `griddef.json`.
 The file specifies the extremes of each dimension in the 7-dimensional grid, and the points for each dimension.
+The semi-major axis is expressed in kilometers, the angles are expressed in degrees, the duration is expressed in years, and the output time step is expressed in days.

 Once this is specified, launch `./coegrid.py [outDir]`, where `outDir` is the directory where the output trajectories will be saved.
 The script displays the total number of propagations that will be prepared, and asks for confirmation to the user before creating a `grid.dat` file in the output directory, which is just a text table in which the initial conditions for each point of the grid are saved.
 Along with `grid.dat`, the script also saves the `griddef.json` to the output directory in order to ensure full reproducibility.